The Best Type of Car Insurance to Get if You Don't Drive Often

 Keeping your car in good working condition will save you money on repairs down the road and make your car easier to insure, whether it is on a low-mileage plan or not.

 Navigating the world of car insurance can be particularly confusing.
 There are so many packages, prerequisites, and policies, that it’s not always wise to go with a generic approach.
-Whether you drive all the time or barely at all, be sure to compare car insurance companies to find the best policy for you.
+And no matter how much you drive, comparing car insurance companies to find the best policy can be a headache.